helenclx/leilukin-site/src/shrines/cassettebeasts/articles/cassette-beasts-more-than-a-pokemon-clone.md

 articleTitle: How Cassette Beasts is Much More than a Pokémon Clone
 date: 2023-08-26
 updated: 2023-10-22
-desc: Despite some fundamental similarities, calling Cassette Beasts as just a Pokémon clone is doing the former a massive disserverce, and here are the many reasons why.
+desc: Despite some superficial similarities, calling Cassette Beasts as just a Pokémon clone is doing the former a massive disserverce, and here are the many reasons why.
 tags: cassette beasts articles
 categories: ["cassette beasts"]
 toc: true